dewyapp/dewy-api/README.markdown

 ### Processes

-* There are three processes that must be run for Dewy to function properly as a service:
+* There are four processes that must be run for Dewy to function properly as a service:

 	1. Pulling site data from sites registered with Dewy